-Each year, the Office of Student Financial Services develops the student expense budget to estimate a student's annual projected educational expenses-including tuition, fees, living expenses, books, and health insurance-keeping in mind the simple lifestyle of a graduate student.
+Student Financial Services develops the student expense budget to estimate a full-time student's annual projected educational expenses-including tuition, fees, living expenses, books, and health insurance-keeping in mind the simple lifestyle of a graduate student.
+The total for the 2019-20 academic year is \$99,858.
 Note that this is an estimated budget; an individual's actual costs during the academic year may vary depending on his or her choices regarding discretionary expenses.

-Prospective students are advised to plan for additional financial resources beyond those which comprise the student expense budget.
-For example, all foreign-trained lawyers are required to attend two introductory summer courses which run concurrently and take place before the formal start of the academic year.
-While no additional tuition is charged for these courses, there are additional living and health insurance costs which are associated with arriving early, and which are not a part of the student expense budget.
-Similarly, any master's student who plans to stay after graduation in order to take the New York bar exam will need to plan for the additional costs associated with preparing for the exam and remaining in New York for the period May through late July/early August.
+Prospective students are advised to plan for additional financial resources to cover costs beyond those listed in the student expense budget.
+For example, all foreign-trained lawyers are required to attend two introductory summer courses that run concurrently and take place before the formal start of the academic year.
+While there is no additional tuition for these courses, there are additional living and health insurance costs which are associated with arriving early, and which are not a part of the student expense budget.
+Similarly, any LLM student who plans to stay after graduation in order to take the New York bar exam will need to plan for the additional costs associated with preparing for the exam and remaining in New York for the period May through late July/early August.